Alexander Harkavy: Biography

 Alexander Harkavy was educated privately, and at an early age evinced a predilection for philology.
 In 1879 he went to Vilna, where he worked in the printing-office of the Romm Brothers.

-After the antisemitic pogroms of 1880 in Russia, Harkavy joined the Jewish Am Olam (Eternal People) back-to-the-land movement.
+After the 1881–1882 pogroms in the Russian Empire, Harkavy joined the Jewish Am Olam back-to-the-land movement.
 Unlike Bilu, which directed its activities towards Palestine, Am Olam saw a Jewish future in the United States.
-In 1882 Harkavy emigrated to the United States.
-He however did not succeed in joining or establishing an agricultural Am Olam entity, finding himself in search of a living.
+In 1882, Harkavy emigrated to the United States but did not succeed in joining or establishing an agricultural entity, finding himself in search of a living.